ADGEfficiency/data-science-south/content/lessons/shell.md

 $ cd
 ```

-`~` is a special syntax that refers to the home folder. `lang:shell-session:$HOME` is a special variable that contains the path to the home folder.
+`~` is a special syntax that refers to the home folder. `$HOME` is a special variable that contains the path to the home folder.

-The highest level of a file system on MacOS contains folders like `lang:shell-session:/etc` and `lang:shell-session:/Users` - we can move to these directories using `lang:shell-session:cd`:
+The highest level of a file system on MacOS contains folders like `/etc` and `/Users` - we can move to these directories using `cd`:

 ```shell-session
 $ cd /etc